 You pretty much know where things are going in the first five minutes of your conversation.
 In my first conversation with Jerry, the ice was melted in the first thirty seconds.

 I knew we would have a great relationship.

 Back to Jerry’s exploits as a player.
-Jerry was a five-time All-Pro and named to three Pro Bowls.
+Jerry was a six-time All-Pro and named to three Pro Bowls.
 He was also on the NFL All-Decade team for the 1960s.